 The concept of “negative” and “positive” rights is fairly simple and straightforward: Negative rights are prohibitions from government intruding on an individual’s personal liberty, whereas positive rights are promises of restraint from government intruding on an individual’s personal liberty.
-Alternatively, negative rights proceed from an authority other than government, and positive rights proceed exclusively from the authority of government.

 If the concept of rights really were simple, we'd all be prosperous, living with stable and peaceful anarchy.
 Sadly rights have never been understood.
 Take John Adams' Alien and Sedition Act.
 Take FDR's freedom from fear...